elninowang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+I solved this optional problem, and i print 4 layers,images ,28x28x6 and 14x14x6 and 10x10x16 and 5x5x16
+i find every images, that is nearly more further much for the orginal image. because there so many paramenters that human think.